seanox/seanox-ai-nlp/seanox_ai_nlp/synthetics/README.md

 - Templates are written in YAML and rendered using Jinja2.
 - Conditional logic enables dynamic and context-sensitive template selection.
 - Inline entity annotation is supported via custom markers.
-- Regex-based span extraction allows postprocessing of semantic patterns.
+- RegEx-based span extraction allows postprocessing of semantic patterns.
 - Execution is limited to safe built-in functions.

 ## Components Overview